Stella Gibson

 Detective Superintendent (DSU) Stella Gibson is the main character in the crime drama television series The Fall, which is filmed and set in Northern Ireland.
 She is portrayed by Gillian Anderson.

 Character overview

 Detective Superintendent Stella Gibson is an English Metropolitan Police officer assigned to the Police Service of Northern Ireland on a 28-day review in the city of Belfast who later accepts a semi-permanent secondment to supervise Operation Musicman.
-Gibson is a senior investigating officer tasked with the reviewing of investigations, an incredibly capable officer, and is extremely comfortable with her own sexuality.
+Gibson is a senior investigating officer tasked with the reviewing of investigations.
 With her investigation stalled, Gibson is forced to get results under the threat of a new 28-day review into Operation Musicman.
+Initially unbeknownst to her, but known to the audience from the very beginning, all crimes investigated by Operation Musicman are committed by a man named Paul Spector who lives a successful double life as a married bereavement counselor, and who comes to see Gibson as his nemesis before she even knows of his existence.

+Gibson is a highly capable officer, and is extremely comfortable with her own sexuality.
+Her view of gender relations seems to be firmly aligned with third-wave feminism.
+This leads to friction with her colleagues in the PSNI, particularly Assistant Chief Constable Jim Burns (with whom she shares a brief sexual history), and Detective Chief Inspector Matt Eastwood, who nonetheless repeatedly displays a level of respect and discretion with regards to Gibson's private life that comes across as surprising to her.
+Some of her comments to Burns, and the evidence backing Spector's pointed remarks during interrogation, could potentially indicate that she bridges the gap between feminism and misandry, but whether or not this is true is left open to speculation.

 Etymology

 Creator-writer Allan Cubitt was inspired by guitar manufacturing companies when naming many of his characters.
 Both Stella and Gibson are brands of guitar.
 Cubitt explained: "I gave Stella Gibson a double guitar name as she's my central character.
 As a writer sometimes it's incredibly important that you write about things that interest you and you just know when names are right.
 I love music and I love guitars and have been playing them for years.
 In fact, my first ever guitar was a Gibson."